Cichlid: Mating

 Cichlids mate either monogamously or polygamously.
 The mating system of a given cichlid species is not consistently associated with its brooding system.
 For example, although most monogamous cichlids are not mouthbrooders, Chromidotilapia, Gymnogeophagus, Spathodus, and Tanganicodus all include – or consist entirely of – monogamous mouthbrooders.
 In contrast, numerous open- or cave-spawning cichlids are polygamous; examples include many Apistogramma, Lamprologus, Nannacara, and Pelvicachromis species.

 Most adult male cichlids, specifically in the cichlid tribe Haplochromini, exhibit a unique pattern of oval-shaped color dots on their anal fins.
 These phenomena, known as egg spots, aid in the mouthbrooding mechanisms of cichlids.
 The egg spots consist of carotenoid-based pigment cells, which indicate a high cost to the organism, when considering that fish are not able to synthesize their own carotenoids.

 The mimicry of egg spots is used by males for the fertilization process.
 Mouthbrooding females lay eggs and immediately snatch them up with their mouths.
 Over millions of years, male cichlids have evolved egg spots to initiate the fertilization process more efficiently.
 When the females are snatching up the eggs into their mouth, the males gyrate their anal fins, which illuminates the egg spots on his tail.
 Afterwards, the female, believing these are her eggs, places her mouth to the anal fin (specifically the genital papilla) of the male, which is when he discharges sperm into her mouth and fertilizes the eggs.

 The genuine color of egg spots is a yellow, red, or orange inner circle with a colorless ring surrounding the shape.
-Through phylogenetic analysis, using the mitochondrial ND2 gene, the true egg spots are thought to have evolved in the common ancestor of the Astatoreochromis lineage and the modern Haplochrominis species.
+Through phylogenetic analysis, using the mitochondrial ND2 gene, the true egg spots are thought to have evolved in the common ancestor of the Astatoreochromis lineage and the modern haplochromine species.
 This ancestor was most likely riverine in origin, based on the most parsimonious representation of habitat type in the cichlid family.
 The presence of egg spots in a turbid riverine environment would seem particularly beneficial and necessary for intraspecies communication.